kirithikka/web-directory/README.md

 Laravel RESTful APIs that function as a web directory

 ## Steps
-Create .env file in the root of the application.
-Copy the contents from .env.example to .env:
+- Create(if already not present) .env file in the root of the application.
+Copy the contents from .env.example to .env.
+- Create a new DB and use this DB in the .env DB_DATABASE constants.

 Run the following commands:
 ```bash